 Monisha Kaltenborn is taking the billion-dollar business of e-sports by storm

 The first female team manager in Formula 1 motor-racing, Monisha Kaltenborn, is now completely committed to e-sports.
-You can hear all about her goals and how online racing is democratising motorsports in the video below and at the GDI Trend Day on 10 March.
+You can hear all about her goals and how online racing is democratising motorsports in the video below.

 The indomitable Monisha Kaltenborn has had an impressive career so far: after studying law at the University of Vienna and the London School of Economics, she worked as a lawyer in Germany, Austria and Liechtenstein.
 In 2000, she joined the legal department of the Sauber Formula 1 racing team, moving up to become, in 2012, the first female team manager at the highest level of motor sports.

 Today, Monisha Kaltenborn focuses entirely on e-sports – a market that generates global turnover of almost one billion US dollars a year.